 Since that time I have often seen organic products offering a Fluoride free toothpaste or product, that got me wondering why the promotion of this fact.

-WEBMD give the reasons in a clear report, where you can look at the pros and cons of using it, according to them it seems as if the dosage is the import factor.
+WEBMD give the reasons in a clear report, where you can look at the pros and cons of using it, according to them it seems as if the dosage is the important factor.

 THE TELEGRAPH NEWSPAPER has a really interesting article going back into time when Fluoride was added to the drinking water and going into some of the myths and issues that may come from this, giving a different perspective on using it.